David Ogden Stiers: Early acting credits

-Stiers first appeared in the Broadway production The Magic Show in 1974 in the minor role of Feldman.
-This was followed by several other Broadway productions, including The Three Sisters and The Beggar's Opera.
+Stiers first appeared in the Broadway production The Magic Show in 1974 in the role of Feldman.
 Subsequent early credits included roles on the television series The Mary Tyler Moore Show, Kojak, and Rhoda.
 Stiers also appeared in the pilot of Charlie's Angels as the team's chief backup.
-He also appeared as a teacher the 1977 television film A Circle of Children, about a school for special needs children.
+He also appeared as a teacher in the 1977 television film A Circle of Children, about a school for special-needs children.

 M*A*S*H (1977–1983)

-In 1977, Stiers joined the cast of the CBS sitcom M*A*S*H. As Major Charles Emerson Winchester III, Stiers filled the void created by the departure of actor Larry Linville's Frank Burns character.
+In 1977, Stiers joined the cast of the CBS sitcom M*A*S*H. As Major Charles Emerson Winchester III, MD, Stiers filled the void created by the departure of actor Larry Linville's Frank Burns character.
 In contrast to the buffoonish Burns, Winchester was articulate and socially sophisticated, and a highly talented surgeon who presented a very different type of foil to Alan Alda's Hawkeye Pierce and Mike Farrell's B.J.
 Hunnicutt.
-Burns usually served as the butt of practical jokes instigated by Pierce or Hunnicutt, was frequently inundated by insults for which he had no comebacks, and was often harshly criticized for his surgical skills.
-Winchester, however, presented a challenge to his colleagues' displays of irreverence, since his surgical skills could match or even outshine their own and, when it came to pranks and insults, he frequently outmanoeuvred his opponent; his patrician manner and aversion to puerile behavior served as the target for his fellow surgeons' barbs and jokes.
+Burns usually served as the butt of practical jokes instigated by Pierce or Hunnicutt, was frequently inundated with insults for which he had no comebacks, and was often harshly criticized for his surgical skills.
+Winchester, however, presented a challenge to his colleagues' displays of irreverence, since his surgical skills could match or even outshine their own, and when it came to pranks and insults, he frequently outmaneuvered his opponent; his patrician manner and aversion to puerile behavior served as the target for his fellow surgeons' barbs and jokes.
 At times, however, Winchester could align himself with Pierce and Hunnicutt, and the occasional tantrum aside, held considerable admiration for his commanding officer, Harry Morgan's Colonel Sherman T. Potter.
 For his portrayal of the pompous but emotionally complex Boston aristocrat, Stiers received two Emmy Award nominations.